 !!
 IMPORTANT !!

-We are currently hiking abroad (Wild Atlantic Way, Ireland) with no internet connectivity, so support tickets replies are likely to be delayed.
-NO SUPPORT FOR NOW!
+We are currently abroad with NO (or very limited) internet connectivity, so support tickets replies are likely to be delayed.
 We'll be fully back on August 24th.
 Sorry!

 We are based in Italy with a GMT+1/GMT+2 time zone - support replies may be delayed due to time zone differences with your country.